When it comes to fashion shopping, Melbourne takes no prisoners.

 9. Shop with a stylist

-While a personal stylist is regarded as standard issue for celebs, many of us mere mortals are now turning to a professional to transform our weary wardrobes.
-And a stylist can help you get much more from your time in Melbourne.
-Chat to head stylist Simone Thorpe at Style with Soul.
-From hip hop to high couture, you’ll be matched up with a professional stylist proficient in your chosen look and introduced to a hand-picked selection of boutiques and salons.
+While a personal stylist is regarded as standard issue for celebs, many of us mere mortals are now turning to a professional to help transform our weary wardrobes.
+Put yourself in the expert hands of head stylist Simone Thorpe at Melbourne’s Style with Soul.
+From hip hop to high couture, you’ll be matched up with a stylist proficient in your chosen look and escorted to a hand-picked selection of boutiques and salons.

 10. Discover No Order Market